ArhamTheDeveloper/odin-recipes/README.md

-This project is about a recipies website.
+This project is about a recipes website.